GeorgeCrawford15/EvolutionHQ/README.md

 # EvolutionHQ

-**A web-based tool for learning genetics through interactive Punnett squares.**
+**A web-based tool for high school students learning the fundamentals of evolution.**

 [Check Out EvolutionHQ](https://www.evolutionhq.org)